Free no-obligation site survey · Nationwide coverage Contact Us

 Where the rust starts on a profiled metal roof

-On the industrial estates around Ipswich, the first sign of trouble is rarely the middle of a roof sheet.
-It is the bottom edge, the overlaps and the line just above the gutter.
-Profiled steel sheets are cut to length in the factory, and that cut runs straight through the galvanising and the coloured coating, leaving raw steel on show at every sheet end and side lap.
-The factory finish protects the face of the sheet for years; it was never able to wrap an edge it does not cover.
+Walk around any industrial estate in Ipswich, and you’ll often see the same story unfolding on metal roofs.
+The middle of a roof sheet usually looks fine for years, but the bottom edges, the overlaps, and that line just above the gutter?
+That’s where the trouble often kicks off.
+Profiled steel sheets get cut to size at the factory.
+That cut slices straight through the galvanising and the coloured coating, leaving raw steel exposed on every sheet end and side lap.
+The factory finish does a great job protecting the face of the sheet, but it was never designed to wrap an edge it doesn’t cover.
+That’s the weak point.

-Once water reaches that bare steel, rust forms and then does something quietly destructive: it tracks back underneath the coating, lifting it away from the metal as it advances.
-What looks like a thin brown line from the yard is usually the visible front of corrosion that has already crept further than it appears.
+Once water hits that bare steel, rust starts.
+Then it does something sneaky: it tracks back, creeping underneath the coating, lifting it away from the metal as it goes.
+What looks like a thin brown line from the yard is usually just the visible edge of corrosion that’s already travelled much further than you can see.

 Why estuary air hurries it along in Ipswich

-Ipswich sits at the head of the Orwell estuary, and that matters for metal roofs.
-Damp, slightly salty air drifts up the river, and wind-driven rain pushes moisture deep into sheet overlaps where it cannot dry.
-Salt residue holds water against the steel, so the chemical reaction that drives rust runs faster than it would on a sheltered inland unit.
-Warehouses near the docks and units on the older trading estates often show edge corrosion sooner than newer buildings further out.
+Ipswich sits right at the head of the Orwell estuary, and that’s a big deal for metal roofs.
+Damp, slightly salty air drifts in from the river, and when the wind picks up, it drives that moisture deep into sheet overlaps where it can’t dry out.
+That salt residue holds water against the steel, so the chemical reaction that causes rust speeds up.
+It runs faster here than it would on a sheltered inland unit.
+We’ve seen it: warehouses near the docks and units on the older trading estates often show cut-edge corrosion sooner than newer buildings further afield.

-The defect also accelerates itself.
-As the coating peels back, more steel is uncovered, the lifted lip traps rainwater, and the corrosion line marches up the sheet.
-The laps are the worst spot, because capillary action draws water into the joint and keeps it there.
+The problem just gets worse by itself, too.
+As the coating peels back, more steel gets uncovered, that lifted lip traps rainwater, and the corrosion line keeps marching up the sheet.
+The laps are always the worst spot because capillary action just sucks water right into the joint and keeps it there.

 The economics of treating it while it is shallow

-Caught early, this is a contained repair.
-The corroded edges are mechanically cleaned back to sound, bright metal, then treated, primed and sealed with a flexible coating system made to flex with the sheet through heating and cooling.
-The rest of the roof carries on working and the building stays open while the work happens.
+Catch this early, and it’s a contained repair.
+We clean those corroded edges mechanically, right back to sound, bright metal.
+Then we treat it, prime it, and seal it with a flexible coating system.
+That system is designed to flex with the sheet as it heats up and cools down.
+The rest of your roof keeps working, and your building stays open while we get on with the job.

-Leave it, and the destination is perforation.
-Once a sheet has rusted through, no coating brings it back, and you move into sheet replacement: access equipment, stripping out, new sheets and disruption inside the unit.
-The distance in cost and upheaval between an edge treatment and a re-sheet is the entire reason to deal with rust while it is still surface deep.
+Leave it alone, and eventually, it’ll perforate.
+Once a sheet has rusted right through, no coating will bring it back.
+Then you’re looking at sheet replacement: access equipment, stripping out the old, new sheets, and a load of disruption inside your unit.
+The difference in cost and upheaval between an edge treatment and replacing sheets is exactly why you should deal with rust while it’s still just surface deep.

 What you can spot from the ground